Inwerpsel/use-theme-editor/README.md

 - Decouple WordPress further (use other or no component lib)
 - Facilitate other variables as a value (you can type them for now)
-- Show the same property in different screen sizes in a single control
 - Instead of searching for a corresponding regular property by removing `--hover` (or other state) from the name, try if we can do the same with the selector, and so locate it reliably regardless of naming scheme.
 - More tailored controls / group properties into single control?